-Anna Kendrick says she spoke with the woman her ex-boyfriend cheated on her with
+Anna Kendrick says she spoke with woman her ex-boyfriend cheated on her with

-Anna Kendrick says she ‘talked on the phone’ with the woman her ex-boyfriend cheated on her with

 ‘It was like my whole body got whatever it needed’

-Anna Kendrick has spoken out about how she discovered her ex-boyfriend’s infidelity and contacted the woman who he cheated on her with.
+Anna Kendrick has spoken out about how she discovered her ex-boyfriend’s infidelity and contacted the woman with whom he cheated on her.

 The 37-year-old actor reflected on how she found the huge “truth” behind her relationship during a recent episode of the Armchair Expert podcast.
 She noted that when she was “exposed to a year-long texting exchange,” between her unnamed ex and another woman, the alleged affair was “way worse than [she] ever thought”.